VAT Compensation Scheme for Charities

 VAT Scheme Overview – Revenue Commissioners

-The first year of eligibility is the calendar year 2018 and the claims process, facilitated through the Revenue Online Service (ROS) is now open, with a submission deadline of 30 June 2019 for all 2018 claims.
+The first year of eligibility was the calendar year 2018.
+The claims process is facilitated through the Revenue Online Service (ROS).

 The Wheel’s Director of Finance, Tony Ward will be happy to help members with any queries that they might have, you can contact Tony by email: firstname.lastname@example.org.